basho-labs/little_riak_book/en/02-concepts.md

 Or, the entire transaction can fail, making the whole cluster unavailable.
 Even ACID databases cannot escape the scourge of CAP.
 </aside>

-Unlike single node databases like Neo4j or PostgreSQL, Riak does not support ACID transactions.
+Unlike single node databases like Neo4j or PostgreSQL, Riak does not support *ACID* transactions.
 Locking across multiple servers would kill write availability, and equally concerning, increase latency.
-While ACID transactions promise Atomicity, Consistency, Isolation, and Durability---Riak and other NoSQL databases follow BASE, or Basically Available, Soft state, Eventually consistent.
+While ACID transactions promise *Atomicity*, *Consistency*, *Isolation*, and *Durability*---Riak and other NoSQL databases follow *BASE*, or *Basically Available*, *Soft state*, *Eventually consistent*.

 The BASE acronym was meant as shorthand for the goals of non-ACID-transactional databases like Riak.
 It is an acceptance that distribution is never perfect (basically available), all data is in flux (soft state), and that true consistency is generally untenable (eventually consistent).

-Be wary if anyone has promised distributed ACID transactions---it's usually couched in some diminishing adjective or caveat like *row transactions*, or *per node transactions*, which basically mean *not transactional* in terms you would normally use to define it.
+Be wary if anyone promises highly available distributed ACID transactions---it's usually couched in some diminishing adjective or caveat like *row transactions*, or *per node transactions*, which basically mean *not transactional* in terms you would normally use to define it.

 As your server count grows---especially as you introduce multiple datacenters---the odds of partitions and node failures drastically increase.
-My best advice is to design for it.
+My best advice is to design for it upfront.

 ## Wrapup

 Riak is designed to bestow a range of real-world benefits, but equally, to handle the fallout of wielding such power.
 Consistent hashing and vnodes are an elegant solution to horizontally scaling across servers.
 N/R/W allows you to dance with the CAP theorem by fine-tuning against its constraints.
 And vector clocks allow another step closer to true consistency by allowing you to manage conflicts that will occur at high load.

-We'll cover other technical concepts as needed, like the gossip protocol or read-repair.
+We'll cover other technical concepts as needed, like the gossip protocol, hinted handoff, or read-repair.

 Next we'll go through Riak as a user.
 We'll check out lookups, take advantage of write hooks, and alternative query options like secondary indexing, search, and mapreduce.